 Trying too hard to do well, you end up destroying everything.

-Born in the first half of the 17th century, the Creole language is a mosaic of extraordinary richness.
-To amerindian legacies were added the dialects of French settlers, Black West African and later of Coolies from India or China.
-Creole proverbs, contrary to popular belief, are not the words of the past, "pawol an lontan tan" (words of the past) as they say in Martinique.
-The proverb is immortal, eternal, and necessary.
-As we say in Martinique, "Pa konnet Move" (It is bad not to know).
+Born in the first half of the 17th century, the Creole language is a mosaic of an aextraordinary richness.
+Native American legacies were supplemented by the dialects of French colonists, Blacks from West Africa, and later "Coolies" from India and China.
+Creole proverbs, contrary to popular belief, are not words of the past, "pawol an tan lontan" (words of the past) as they say in Martinique.
+The proverb is immortal, eternal, and indispensable.
+As they say in Martinique: "Pa konnet mové" (It is bad not to know).
 Click on the title to read the morality.

 Unity makes strength.